About the CIS Rome-Floyd School Mentor/Volunteer Program

 - *Beginning August 1, 2018, participants desiring to serve as a Mentor or Volunteer in any school within the Floyd County School System will have to pay for their own fingerprint background check.
 The $40.00 fee will be due and payable to Communities in Schools of Rome-Floyd County at the time and location of training.
 Individuals will be not be authorized by CIS to be fingerprinted until they complete the training and pay the associated $40.00 fee for the background check.
 There will be no exceptions.
 CIS will accept cash, money order, or debit/credit card only as forms of payment.
-No checks will be accepted.
+No personal checks will be accepted.

 The Mentor’s Commitment/Role

 - The Mentor commitment is one visit per week at school, usually an hour, 1 on 1 at least for one hour a week on a consistent basis.